decretist/ICMCL17/proceedings/ICMCL17.md

-The treatment of the concept in the second-recension *dictum* C.23 q.4 d.p.c.23 §3 is in a similar spirit, although there the scriptural allusions are mediated through a patristic source, Augustine's *de Dono perseverantiae*, a treatise on predestination.
+The treatment of the concept in the second-recension *dictum* C.23 q.4 d.p.c.23 §3 is in a similar spirit, although there the scriptural allusions are mediated through a patristic source, Augustine's *De dono perseverantiae*, a treatise on predestination.

 > "Quare autem hoc negatum eis fuerit, dicant, si possunt, qui calumpniantur, et ostendant, cur apud eos Dominus mirabilia, quibus